Change Password

 In many networks, nodes tend to naturally form groups or communities, characterized by dense connections within a community and relatively sparse connections between communities.

 Consider an equivalent network G' to G, where G' remains the same community partition and the same number of edges as in G, but the edges are placed randomly.
-If G exhibits a good community structure, the ratio of intra-community edges to the total number of edges in G should be higher than the expected ratio in G'.
-A larger disparity between the actual ratio and the expected value indicates a more pronounced presence of a community structure in G. This forms the original concept of modularity.
-The modularity is one of the widely used methods to evaluate the quality of a community partition, the Louvain algorithm is designed to find partitions that maximize the modularity.
+If G has a strong community structure, the ratio of intra-community edges to the total number of edges in G should be higher than the expected ratio in G'.
+A greater disparity between the actual ratio and expected ratios indicates a more prominent community structure in G. This concept forms the basis of modularity.
+The modularity is one of the widely used methods to evaluate the quality of a community partition.
+The Louvain algorithm is designed to find partitions that maximize modularity.

-The modularity ranges from -1 to 1.
-A value close to 1 indicates a stronger community structure, while negative values suggest that the partition is not meaningful.
-For a connected graph, the modularity value ranges from -0.5 to 1.
+Modularity is a value that ranges from -1 to 1.
+A value close to 1 indicates a strong community structure, while negative values imply that the partitioning is likely not meaningful.
+For a connected graph, the modularity generally falls within the range of -0.5 to 1.

 Considering the weights of edges in the graph, the modularity (Q) is defined as